Ravenstine/ronald-raygun/README.md

 ## Use

 Start the server by running `node index.js`.
-This will run an HTTPS server with two endpoints, one for the MP3 stream and one for AAC.
+This will run two HTTPS endpoints, one for the MP3 stream and one for AAC.

 *MP3*: `https://localhost:3003/stream/mp3`